arturgontijo/ethereum-org-website/src/content/learn/erc-20.md

 ## Prerequisites

-"What should someone know before reading this page?"

 - Accounts
 - Smart Contracts
 - Tokens

 ## Body

-"The body is the main content on the page, it should explore the topic in detail and show plenty of examples (where appropriate)."

 The ERC-20 (Ethereum Request for Comments 20), proposed by Fabian Vogelsteller in November 2015, is a Token Standard that implements an API for tokens within Smart Contracts.